shanickcuello/GoogleDocsDate/README.md

  ![Captura de Pantalla 2022-01-12 a la(s) 15 21 12](https://user-images.githubusercontent.com/44624042/149199208-35494dee-8b93-4123-8b2d-cf29d8ea5c87.png)

-Now you will the current date in the doc :D
+Now you will have the current date in the doc :D

 Defend your day!